packetd/packetd/README.md

 Available Commands:
-  agent       Run packetd as a network monitoring agent help        Help about any command log         Capture and log network traffic based on protocol configurations
+  agent       Run packetd as a network monitoring agent config      Prints the reference configuration help        Help about any command log         Capture and record network traffic in roundtrips mode

 Flags:
   -h, --help   help for packetd